-One of Yang Xinguang's recent experiments includes spraying acrylic paint onto dead plants and withered leaves, during which the natural quality of the vegetation is gradually replaced by a social quality brought by the various bright and artificial colors, ranging from iridescent green, yellow and copper to pastel green, violet and blue.
+One of Yang Xinguang's recent experiments includes spraying acrylic paint onto dead plants and withered leaves, during which the natural quality of the vegetation is gradually replaced by a social quality brought by the various bright and artificial colours, ranging from iridescent green, yellow and copper to pastel green, violet and blue.
 As a result, nature is absorbed into the chain of production.
-While flamboyant colors stand out against the plain backdrop, they are neverthess toned down to set off the irregular color blocks when being brought to the back.
-The color contrast nicely compliments the black and white exhibition wall.
+While flamboyant colours stand out against the plain backdrop, they are neverthess toned down to set off the irregular colour blocks when being brought to the back.
+The colour contrast nicely compliments the black and white exhibition wall.

-Rugged rocks store mineral pigments, and "soils" are essentially collective particles of the consolidated mineral mass.
+Rugged rocks store mineral pigments, and 'soils' are essentially collective particles of the consolidated mineral mass.
 They neither bury nor reject any form of life.
-In this exhibitioh, dark and solid rocks are purposefully enlarged to spread the walls so that their natural status gives way to being part of the urban environment.
-The artificial colors in this new body of work serve to remind us that the "estranged" landscape is no longer made of mineral matter in a traditional way, albeit its natural elements could still grow locally and grasscycle.
+In this exhibition, dark and solid rocks are purposefully enlarged to spread the walls so that their natural status gives way to being part of the urban environment.
+The artificial colours in this new body of work serve to remind us that the 'estranged' landscape is no longer made of mineral matter in a traditional way, albeit its natural elements could still grow locally and grasscycle.
 In the process, each material's origianl cultural quality is subverted.

 Yang Xinguang strives to trace the origin of nature, whilst explore to what extent this original state can be transformed by art.
 Through his intervention, a new landscape is unfolded in the exhibition space to challenge audience's aesthetic appreciation.
 The eyes will step in for the body to ramble in the space.
 This turns to Yang Xinguang's consistent position as a contemporary person who estranges 'tradition', through which he manages to reset his relationship with the world.